Skip to main content

 The Dangers of Misapplied Surrender Theology

-The risk is significant: if surrender is equated with the relinquishing of human personality, thought, or action, the result can be apathy, codependency, or drift into spiritual lethargy.
+The risk is significant: if surrender is equated with the relinquishing of human personality, thought, or action, the result can be apathy, codependency, or a drift into spiritual lethargy.
 Instead of mature freedom, believers may become dependent on crises, emotional highs, or human mediators to “take control” of their lives.
 This is contrary to the biblical vision of responsible, Spirit-filled living.

 For you did not receive a spirit of slavery leading back to fear, rather, you received a Spirit of adoption in whom cries Abba Father!
 The Spirit himself testifies with our spirit because we exist children of God (Romans 8:15-16)